Tugboat, Curtis Bay, Baltimore, Maryland, August 2000. Photo by Diane F. Evartt.

 Innovations in Maryland's economy are bolstered by research parks which facilitate joint research among universities, State and federal government institutions, and private industry.
 These parks include: The Johns Hopkins Bayview Campus (life sciences research) in Baltimore; and Shady Grove Life Sciences Center (biomedical & life sciences research) in Montgomery County.
 Also significant are the Applied Physics Laboratory in Laurel and the Space Telescope Science Institute in Baltimore, both affiliated with The Johns Hopkins University.
 The research park and technology center at University of Maryland Baltimore County (bwtech@umbc) on the Catonsville campus opened in 1996 to support life sciences and high technology research, and high technology business development.
 In addition, the University of Maryland Baltimore County leads a consortium of universities and private sector companies to develop the Joint Center for Earth Systems Technology.
 Center faculty and staff collaborate with Goddard scientists in studying the earth's surface, atmosphere, and oceans.

-In 2014, Maryland ranked second among states in the Milken Institute's State Technology and Science Index.
+In 2016, Maryland ranked third among states in the Milken Institute's State Technology and Science Index.
 The Index examines research and development inputs, risk capital and entrepreneurial infrastructure, human capital investment, technology and science workforce, and technology concentration.

 Located on the Eastern seaboard, Maryland is in an ideal location for trade.
 Accessible through the Chesapeake Bay and the Chesapeake and Delaware Canal, the Port of Baltimore is the closest East Coast port to the Midwest.
 It is one of only two Eastern U.S. ports where the main shipping channel reaches a depth of 50 feet.
 The Port also links to several major interstate highways.
 Cargo leaving the Port of Baltimore by truck is within an overnight drive of two-thirds of America's population.